 It all began in 2001, with a Nike promotion and a chain of emails.
-While Peretti was a grad student at the MIT Media Lab, the shoe company launched its Nike iD program, custom-making sneakers emblazoned with words that consumers could choose themselves.
+Jonah Peretti was a graduate student at the MIT Media Lab when the shoe company launched its Nike iD program: Personalized sneakers emblazoned with words that consumers could choose themselves.
 But among the “inappropriate slang” not allowed by the company, Peretti discovered, was the word “sweatshop.”
-Peretti took a polite email correspondence he had with a Nike employee to old media granddaddy Harpers.
+Peretti took a polite email correspondence he had with a Nike employee to the editors of Harpers.
 They refused.

 So Jonah sent the emails to ten of his friends.
 This wasn’t just any old email forward.
 With their combination of social commentary, moral conscience and sheer hilarity, the